mzero/haskell-amuse-bouche/slides.md

 findAfterStar _ = Nothing
 ~~~~

-# Make it a little be more generic
+# Make it a little bit more generic

 Find the first character after some other character: